patrickfournier/kleverklog/README.rst

 Start your application.
 The logs should be displayed by Klever KLog, colored by log level.

-In Klever KLog, you can give the following commands to search and navigate your logs:
+In Klever KLog, you can give the following commands:

 `mPATTERN`
   Set the match pattern to PATTERN.
 New log lines containing PATTERN will be highlighted.

-`rNN`
+`rN`
   Redisplay the last NN log lines, highlighting the ones matching the match pattern.

 `R`
-  Redisplay the whole logs, highlighting the ones matching the match pattern.
+  Redisplay the whole log, highlighting the lines matching the match pattern.

 `p`